fjvallarino/monomer/tasks.md

   - Add Maps on Theme to handle user widget settings

 Maybe postponed after release?
+  - Improve listView performance (avoid merge/resize)
+  - Avoid forced resize after merge (if an item needs more space, it should request it)
   - VStack should set itself to a fixed size if all children are fixed
     - ZStack should set _weIsTopLayer based on used space
   - Restore focus to previous widget when zstack changes (dialog situation)